Papago – See Tohono O’odham

 Passamaquoddy – The Passamaquoddy nation was a member of the Wabanaki Confederacy that controlled much of New England and the Canadian Maritimes.
-The Passamaquoddys are original natives of the area between Maine and New Brunswick.
+The Passamaquoddy are original natives of the area between Maine and New Brunswick, Canada.
 They lived on both sides of the border before the two nations became countries.
 Passamaquoddy refers to a traditional way of catching pollock (a kind of fish) by using a spear.
 Fishing is still important to Passamaquoddy culture today.
 Now, most Passamaquoddy people live on the US side of the border, in Maine; however, one band lives in Canada.

 Pecos – Formerly the largest and most populous of the pueblos of New Mexico in historic times, these people built the Pecos Pueblo situated on an upper branch of Pecos River, about 30 miles southeast of Santa Fe.
 At the time of the arrival of the first Spaniards under Francisco Vasquez de Coronado, in 1540, the tribe had become concentrated in the great communal structure known as Pecos

 Pequot – An Algonquian tribe of Connecticut, their name means “destroyers,” and before European settlers arrived, they had earned the title, as they were the most dreaded of the southern New England tribes.
 However, this same ferocity almost to their annihilation when their enemies joined with the English to defeat them during the Pequot War.
 By 1910, they numbered only 66 people.
 However, today there are two small independent Pequot tribal nations in Connecticut – the Mashantucket Pequot and the Eastern Pequot Tribal Nation.